oaimli/ModularMetaReview/README.md

-├── optimization/              --> (A little optimization of the prompts that we used for the modular approach) ├── plots/                     --> (Figures used in the publication) ├── preparation/               --> (Prepare the datasets for the three domains, including PeerSum, Space, and AmaSum) └── README.md                  --> (This readme file)
+├── optimization/              --> (A little optimization of the prompts that we used for the modular approach) ├── plots/                     --> (Figures used in the publication) ├── preparation/               --> (Prepare the datasets for the three domains, including PeerSum, Space, and AmaSum) ├── results/                   --> (Results for all the approaches) ├── tcg/                       --> (Results for TCG, a model from Prompted Opinion Summarization with GPT-3.5) ├── utils/                     --> (Scripts for evaluation of generation results) └── README.md                  --> (This readme file)
 ```